top of page

 During the growing season, temperatures in Paso can soar past 105°F during the day, then plummet by 40-50°F at night.
 This dramatic diurnal shift is like magic for wine grapes.
 The warm days allow the fruit to develop intense, concentrated flavors and achieve full ripeness.
 Then, when temperatures drop at night, the vines essentially "go to sleep," preserving the grapes' natural acidity and preventing them from becoming flabby or overripe.

-petite sirah vs. syrah responce to weather and temperatures
+petite sirah vs. syrah response to weather and temperatures

 The secret to Paso Robles magic?
 A 50-degree temperature swing between day and night.
 Our vines bask in 105°F heat, then rest under cool 55°F nights—creating wines with both power and perfect balance